Receiving the best care in hospital when living with disability

 Some people may need more support than others to decide whether to give consent and some people may also need the treatment communicated to them in different ways so that they fully understand it before they choose whether to give consent or not.

-- Having a translator for the person if their preferred language is Auslan or another language other than English
+- having a translator for the person if their preferred language is Auslan or another language other than English;

-- Involving someone who the person with disability trusts and is usually comfortable talking to
+- involving someone who the person with disability trusts and is usually comfortable talking to;

-- Having the conversation somewhere quiet and relaxing so that the person with disability is not stressed while making their decision
+- having the conversation somewhere quiet and relaxing so that the person with disability is not stressed while making their decision;

-- Using whichever communication type works best for the person, for example, if they have an alternative communication system like an app on a device
+- using whichever communication type works best for the person, for example, if they have an alternative communication system like an app on a device;

-- Giving them time to think about it
+- giving them time to think about it.

 For those over the age of 16 who don’t understand the health issue or the treatment, a parent or guardian, spouse, unpaid carer, friend or family member closely involved may be called on to make the decision.

-More information about who can consent to treatment can be found through your State or Territory’s public guardianship website.
+More information about who can consent to treatment can be found through your state or territory’s public guardianship website.

 Planning for when you leave hospital

-If the hospital staff are able to better understand your needs it can also help when they are planning your transition of care from the hospital to your home or another care service, called discharge planning.
+If the hospital staff are able to better understand your needs, it can also help when they are planning your transition of care from the hospital to your home or another care service, called ‘discharge planning.’

-The reasons for discharge planning are:
+The reasons for discharge planning are to:

-Planning can involve identifying services, equipment and follow-up appointments that may be needed to make sure you are safely transitioned out of hospital and also ensuring that the services which support you with regular everyday tasks, such as meals and personal care, can start as soon as you are home.
+Planning can involve identifying services, equipment and follow-up appointments that may be needed to make sure you are safely transitioned out of the hospital and also ensuring that the services that support you with regular everyday tasks, such as meals and personal care, can start as soon as you are home.

-Family members, carers, support workers and regular health care professionals or specialists can be involved in discharge planning so that everyone understands.
+Family members, carers, support workers and regular healthcare professionals or specialists can be involved in discharge planning so that everyone understands.

-Related content
+Related content:

 Advanced care planning for people with disability